wavemotion-dave/ColecoDS/README.md

 # ColecoDS
-ColecoDS - A Colecovision Emulator for the DS/DSi
+ColecoDS - A Colecovision and ADAM Emulator for the DS/DSi

 _**Your Vision Is Our Vision...
 COLECOVISION**_